CompuTec/computec-docs/docs/pdc/user-guide/customization/optional-functions/weight-scale-module/overview.md

 ---

 :::caution
-    It is required to configure the connection to a weighing device before starting work with this module.
+    It is required to configure the connection to a weighing device before starting to work with this module.
 You can check how to do this [here](../../../../administrator-guide/weight-scales-integration/overview.md).
 :::

 ## Step 1: Choosing an Item